Sunday, July 5, 2026

 I always have small 100 calories packets of plain almonds with me everywhere I go.
 They really are the perfect food for quick, clean energy, both mental and physical.
 I highly recommend.

 I have kept my lost weight off for over six months now.
 It's simple but hard (!)- I weigh myself each and every morning, and continue to make a daily food plan.
 The food plan is the most important component for me.
-Once I walk thru my day, mentally, and plot out my daily allotment of food/calories, I'm highly likely to stick with it.
+Once I walk thru my day, mentally, and plot out my daily allotment of food/calories, I'm likely to stick with it.

 I'd like to say it gets a lot easier, but in my experience it does not.
 I just get to finally enjoy the rewards of being thin along with the ongoing need to self discipline.